jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/storage/storage.md

 > Classic resize: Use classic resize to change the node type, number of nodes, or both.

+### Copy of Data

+> Amazon Redshift can automatically load in parallel from multiple compressed data files.
+However, if you use multiple concurrent COPY commands to load one table from multiple files, Amazon Redshift is forced to perform a serialized load.
+This type of load is much slower and requires a VACUUM process at the end if the table has a sort column defined.

 ## RDMS

 - If you are working on an on-premise PostgreSQL database, you can use _DMS (Database Management Service)_ to replicate data to RDS, and offload analytical queries on it.

 > If you are working with Amazon Aurora, read replicas help to offload analytical queries execution.

+### Row-Level Security

+- Row-Level Security for IAM users is now supported in both RDS and DynamoDB.
+- Web Identity Federation is required to allow end users to use their Federated accounts with IAM.

 ## DynamoDB

 - DynamoDB Streams do not have direct integration with Firehose.
 If you need to move data from DynamoDB to ElasticSearch, you need to involve Lambda functions in the middle.

+### WCU & RCU

+- 1 WCU = 1 KB/second. _If you expect about 400 games to be written per second to your database, with each game emitting 80 KB of data, the WCU required is:_ 80 KB * 400 KB/second = 32000 WCU.
+- 1 RCU = 2 eventually consistent reads per second of 4 KB.
+1800 eventually consistent reads per second will require 1800 * 80/8 = 18000 RCU.